The Mission of the Eugene Big Wheel Rally Ltd is to support the fundraising efforts of local 501 (c) (3) non-profit

 The original concept of a Big Wheel Rally was started by Matt Armbruster, aka Captain Obvious.
 The Matt Armbruster Almost Annual Big Wheel Rally began in Boulder, Colorado.
 It started with Matt and some friends doing a downtown bar tour on Big Wheels.
 Over time, the Big Wheel Rally got bigger and eventually became a Boulder institution that has quite a few people returning to ride every year.
 The original Big Wheel Rally is now a fun event that raises funds for St. Joseph’s Deaconess Hospital Neonatal Intensive Care Unit in Denver.
 Matt has used his decades of Big Wheeling experience to invent and manufacture an adult sized Big Wheel called the High Roller.

 What’s different about the Eugene Big Wheel Rally?
 At our first Rally, in addition to the over 21 Rally on July 28, there were under 21 Big Wheel races on July 29.
 The under 21 Big Wheel Races took place after the Eugene Sunday Streets Parade.
 During the Eugene Sunday Streets event there were several blocks of city streets blocked off so riders had even more fun on the day after the over 21 Rally event!
-Because there are so many worthy causes out there the Eugene Big Wheel Rally selects the non-profits holding the raffles from nominations made by registered Rally riders.
-Register today today and nominate a 501 (c)(3) cause that you want the Rally to support.
-Preference in the selection process will be given to the organization that receive the most nominations.
+Because there are so many worthy causes out there the Eugene Big Wheel Rally selects the non-profits from nominations made by Rally participants.
 If nominated, your cause will be contacted by the Eugene Big Wheel Rally.